shaumik/MusicMachine/README.md

 MusicMachine
 ============
-Web application that allows users to query music and instantly download that music.
+Powerful web application that allows users to query music and instantly download that music.
 The project was done using nodejs and expressjs